siddharthlh24/OpenCV-object-pose-for-emmisive-target/README.md

 # Step 2 + 3 : Creating trackable pattern, and actually tracking the thing
 This is the most tricky part.
 We will need to create a LED pattern where each LED can be individually detected by using special geometric rules. <br>**Why do we need to do this** ?<br><br>
-Beacause there is **absolutely no way** to establish a correspondece beween the LEDs dected in image to the one in the created pattern without geometric rules.
+Beacause there is **absolutely no way** to establish a correspondece beween the LEDs dected in image to the one in the created pattern **without geometric rules**.
 I have provided one example here, and have included programmes to prototype new patterns (bespoke_led_pattern_gen.py) and develop geometry rules( geometric_logic.py ) for them. <br>

 ![](media/tracking_marker.png)
 a) Detect all LEDs using a colurspace change to HSV and threshold for red.
 Find the centres for contours and store them in an array.<br>
-b) Calculate a convex hull to detect on outer 4 points/LEDs .
+b) Calculate a **convex hull** to detect on outer 4 points/LEDs .
 These will form **pt1,pt2,pt3,pt4** but we **don't know** in which order yet.
-c) The remaining point/LED centre not part of the convex hull will be **in_pt**.
+c) The remaining point/LED not part of the convex hull will be **in_pt**.
 Alternatively, we can find the centre of the convex hull and in_pt will always be the nearest point ( green rectangle ).<br>
-d) The point closest to in_pt is taken as pt1 .
-Then we go clockwise and assign other points on the hull in order.
-This is done by calculating slopes and barrels shifting the points according to the values.<br>
+d) The point closest to in_pt is taken as pt1 (blue rectangle) .
+Then we go **clockwise** and assign other points on the hull in order.
+This is done by **calculating slopes and barrels shifting** the points according to the values.<br>
 e) **Yay !!** We  have now identified every LEDs perfectly.
 Try making your own pattern and corresponding geometric rules, it's a little hard to do but hugely satisfing when complete.
 Just make sure to minimize and rotational ambuigities that might occur :) <br>